• Free shipping on all orders

 Learn more »

-Cats and green thumbs do not always mix and plant-loving cat owners are all too familiar with this challenge.
-Whether it be the mangled plants, the mess from the constant tipping of pots, or the potential dangers that certain plants pose to our cat’s health, we can all agree this is a problem that needs solving.
+Cats and green thumbs do not always mix, and plant-loving cat owners are all too familiar with this challenge.
+Whether it be the mangled plants, the mess from the constant tipping of pots, or the potential dangers that certain plants pose to our feline’s health, we can all agree this is a problem that needs solving.

 There must be something you can do about it, right?
-Well, that’s why we are here!
-Below, we go over some things you can try to keep them away from your plants.
+That’s why we are here!
+We go over some things you can try to keep cats away from your plants.

 hepper-single-cat-paw-divider-e1614923017121